CryptoKe/cryptoke.github.io/source/research.md

 This ensures we gain in-depth understanding of various systems and technologies and also keep up with emerging advances and threats.

-Our research will provide the proper defense preparedness to protect your information systems and reduce the risk as aligned to your business objectives.
+Our research will provide the proper defense preparedness to protect your information systems and reduce the risk in alignment with your business objectives.

 We will make our research available to you and the information security community responsibly.
 ***